Using the Asset Map

 The System Management folder contains several tools for managing your Squiz Matrix system.
 Only System Administrators and the Root User can access this directory.

 The Users Folder can be used to store the user accounts that are created for the system.
 By default, this folder contains the Public User asset.
 You can only store User, Backend User, System Administrator, User Group, and Role assets in this folder.

 Navigating Through the Asset Map

-By default, the assets in the Asset Map are collapsed to show the top-level assets, as shown in figure to the right.
-If an asset has child assets, a expand icon will be shown on the left hand side of the asset icon.
+By default, the assets in the Asset Map are collapsed to show the top-level assets, as shown in the figure to the right.
+If an asset has child assets, a expand icon will be shown on the left-hand side of the asset icon.

 For example, in the figure to the right, the Site has child assets as it has a expand/collapse icon but the Media Folder does not have child assets as it does not have one.